aryaburke/my-site/src/myths/milkmen.md

 “Watch,” Psion said.

 Psion closed his fist, then fell again to the floor, contorted.
 The room filled with bass, feedback, industrial grinding.
 The walls shook.
 Dirt fell from the ceiling.
 Jeremy’s ears popped, and he felt like he was grinding his teeth into sand.
 He pulled Psion off the floor, pried open his fist, and yanked out the bloody wires.
 Psion screamed.
 He had bit his tongue.
 Red seeped from between his lips.
-His tattoo, unevenly scabbed, now halfway across his chest, read: PURE ID.
+His tattoo, unevenly scabbed, now halfway across his chest, read: *PURE ID*.
 Psion spat at Jeremy.

 “We need music for the party, don’t we, don’t we?
 Don’t we?”
 Psion’s eyes looked pried open.